jsvine/gekyll/README.md

 ## Getting Started

-- Copy `gekyll.rb` from this repository into your Jekyll project's `_plugins` directory.
+- Copy `gekyll.rb` from this repository into your Jekyll project's `_plugins/` directory.
 - Gekyll depends on the [Grit](https://github.com/mojombo/grit/) gem.
 So install it: `gem install grit`.

 ## Adding Git repositories as Jekyll posts